-In November 2014, a total of 9.4 million EUA of the third trading period were auctioned at the EEX for Germany.
-During the reporting period, the cumulative trading volume in the relevant total market was about 640 million EUA.2 This market volume was divided into approximately 46 million allowances which were completed as contracts for immediate delivery (spot) and about 594 million allowances for delivery in the future (futures).
-Thus, about 93 percent of the traded volume was handled on the dominant futures market.
+In January 2015, a total of 12.8 million EUA of the third trading period were auctioned at the EEX for Germany.
+During the reporting period, the cumulative trading volume in the relevant total market was about 554 million EUA.
+Thus, the total market trading volume was about 10 percent below the level of the previous month and about 30 percent below the level of January 2014.
+This market volume was divided into approximately 61 million allowances which were completed as contracts for immediate delivery (spot) and about 493 million allowances for delivery in the future (futures).
+Thus, about 89 percent of the traded volume was handled on the dominant futures market.
 The figure below illustrates the trading volumes separately for spot and futures segments based on calendar weeks (CW).

-Source: ICE, EEX, CME, Nasdaq OMX, Thomson Reuters, DEHSt
+Source: ICE, EEX, CME, Nasdaq OMX, Thomson Reuters, DEHSt \ 29/12/2014-02/01/2015

-Figure 3: Trading volumes differentiated by spot and futures in November 2014
+Figure 3: Trading volumes differentiated by spot and futures in January 2015

-In November 2014, a total of about 37 million allowances were auctioned by Member States on the primary market as spot contracts.
-On the spot secondary market about 9 million allowances were traded.
-This means that around 80 percent of traded spot contracts have been purchased in primary market auctions.
-With respect to the relevant total market for EUA, around 6 percent of the traded volume was related to auctions.
+In January 2015, a total of about 51 million allowances were auctioned by Member States on the primary market as spot contracts.
+On the spot secondary market about 10 million allowances were traded.
+This means that around 85 percent of traded spot contracts have been purchased in primary market auctions.
+With respect to the relevant total market for EUA, around 9 percent of the traded volume was related to auctions.